CeeEffEff/mcp-examples/README.md

 ollama ps
 ```

-Sometimes stopping exection via Hosts isn't enough and the model will still be running.
+Sometimes stopping execution via Hosts isn't enough and the model will still be running.
 In this case you can stop running models via Ollama, for example:
 ```bash
 ollama stop qwen3:14b